IoAg/gta-vi/README_360.md

 > pages={65-68}<br/>
 > }

-## 5. Citing GTA-VI 360 degrees extension
+## 5. Citing GTA-VI 360-degree extension

-We would ask you to cite the following paper if you use GTA-VI tool along with its 360 degrees extension
+We would ask you to cite the following paper if you use GTA-VI tool along with its 360-degree extension

-%TODO add citation of the SWAET/JEMR abstract
+%TODO will be added in the future

 ## 6. Use with CUDA

-The extension supports CUDA accelerated conversion from equirectangular to field of view frames.
+The extension supports CUDA accelerated conversion from equirectangular to field-of-view frames.
 In order to use this functionality you will have to change the *GTA-VI.pro* file.

-First you have to find the compute architecture of you GPU card.
-The compute architecture can be found in <https://developer.nvidia.com/cuda-gpus>.
-The compute architecture is the derived from the compute capability by removing the dot between the 2 numbers.
+First you have to find the compute architecture of you GPU card, which is provided in <https://developer.nvidia.com/cuda-gpus>.
+The compute architecture number is derived from the compute capability by removing the dot between the 2 numbers.

 Second in the *GTA-VI.pro* file uncomment the *CONFIG += USE_CUDA*, place the number from